 Need to talk?

 Silence, secrecy, and shame can isolate us from the care and connection we need.
-I offer a space where you can feel safe, seen, soothed, and secure, as we explore your experiences with curiosity and compassion.
-Together, we’ll work to understand what’s happening beneath the surface and help you find a path toward healing.
-Whatever you are facing, you don’t have to go through it alone.
+I offer a space where you can feel safe, seen, and understood, as we explore your experiences with curiosity and compassion.
+Together, we will develop a clear understanding of what is happening beneath the surface, and how your current struggles came to be.
+From this understanding, change becomes possible.
+Whatever you are facing, you do not have to go through it alone.

 Maya AngelouThere is no greater agony than bearing an untold story inside you.